MythicalMase/MythicalMase/README.md

 ### Hi, I'm Mason - aka [MythicalMase]

+## I'm a High School Student, Developer, and Engineer!

 - 🌱 I’m currently trying to teach myself Mechatronics
 - 👯 I’m looking to find simple repos to contribute to